Climdyn/qgs/documentation/source/files/model/maooam_model.rst

     The domain (:math:`\beta`-plane) `zonal and meridional`_ coordinates are labeled as the :math:`x` and :math:`y` variables.

-The basis of functions in the ocean is thus defined as
+The basis of functions in the ocean is thus defined as:

 .. math::